How to Find and Choose a Washington Mesothelioma Lawyer

 • Unocal Chemical Plant

 The U.S. Environmental Protection Agency reported 33 locations in Washington received asbestos.
-Approximately 981 shipments of asbestos-containing vermiculite came from a Libby, Montana mine.
+Approximately 981 shipments of asbestos-containing vermiculite came from a Libby, Montana, mine.
 Most of these shipments went to Seattle and Spokane.
-Between 1948 and 1993, about 63,611 tons of vermiculite went to Washington.
+Between 1948 and 1993, approximately 63,611 tons of vermiculite were shipped to Washington.
 Vermiculite went throughout the U.S. under the brand name Zonolite.

 Occupational Asbestos Exposure in Washington